PytorchConnectomics/SynAnno/README.md

 6. **Stop the Docker container**: When you're done, you can stop the Docker container by pressing `Ctrl + C` in the terminal where the container is running.

-### Environment
+### Install on Local Machine

-Set up the environment of your choice and install the required packages from either the `requirements.txt` or `Pipfile`.
-In the following, we quickly outline how to derive a strong setup using `pyenv` and `pipenv` on macOS.
+To set up SynAnno on your local machine, start by creating a fresh environment and installing the required packages from `requirements.txt` or `Pipfile`.
+The guide below provides an optimal setup using `pyenv` and `pipenv` on macOS to manage a specific Python version and isolated environment.

 #### Setting Up SynAnno with `pyenv` and `pipenv` on macOS